lyteword/chspurgeon-tod/volume-2/psalm-38.md

 **Verse 19.**&nbsp;The terrible energy and industry of the powers of evil.

-## WORKS UPON THE THIRTY-EIGHTH PSALM
+## Works Upon The Thirty-Eighth Psalm

 "A Sacred Septenarie, "etc., by ARCHIBALD SYMSON, 1638, contains an Exposition of this Psalm.
 See Vol. I, p.
 74.